Students honored at Opening Exercises

 Saisai Chen received the Class of 1939 Princeton Scholar Award, which is awarded each year to the undergraduate who, at the end of junior year, has achieved the highest academic standing for all preceding college work at the University.

 Chen, of Devon, Pennsylvania, attended Lincoln High School in Sioux Falls, South Dakota.
-She is an A.B. candidate in molecular biology major and is pursuing a certificate in global health and health policy.
+She is an A.B. candidate in molecular biology and is pursuing a certificate in global health and health policy.

 Chen plans to attend medical school after graduation.
 She hopes to study the biology of disease as well as the many factors that influence health in a diverse patient population.